ChrisBellew/pg-ferret/README.md

 ### Slim image - bring your own tracing backend

 The all-in-one image provides Grafana and Tempo built in, but if you have your own tracing backend you can use the slim PG Ferret image which just has Postgres and PG Ferret built in.
-Configure the `OTEL_TRACING_ENDPOINT` environment variable and PG Ferret will send traces there in OTLP format.
+Configure the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable and PG Ferret will send traces there in OTLP format.

-#### 1. Start the slim image
+#### 1. Start the slim image - example for Honeycomb

 ```sh
 docker pull cbellew/pg-ferret-slim:latest &&